Public Space Protection Orders (PSPOs) and Gating Orders

 A PSPO can last for a maximum of three years.

 The council can make a PSPO if it believes there are activities in an area which are detrimental to the local community’s life and that the negative impact is so much that it makes the restrictions reasonable.
 The PSPO will specify an area where activities are taking place that are or may likely be detrimental to the local community’s quality of life.

 Following consultation in 2016, PSPOs have been introduced in 12 parks and open spaces, including the seafront.

 Notice is hereby given that Brighton & Hove City Council proposes to make the above mentioned Public Space Protection Order under Section 59, 64 and 72 of the Anti-social Behaviour, Crime and Policing Act 2014.
-The order will allow the erection of gates restricting the public right of way over the footpath which links the Oxford Court car park with Oxford Street.
+The order will allow the erection of a gate restricting the public right of way over the St James Court footpath at its southern entry.